roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 ## Communication Tools

-I hope that that at this point you are already eager to know how improve your "communicate through code" skills.
+I hope that at this point you are already eager to know how improve your "communicate through code" skills.

 There are two main ways to communicate your intent better:

 - via programing language expressions and idioms
 - via comments

-Each of them them deserves a detailed view, so let's dive it.
+Each of them deserves a detailed view, so let's dive it.

 ## Language Expressions